piendata/kddcup_oag-challenge-pst_rank6/README.md

 This notebook corresponds with the Section "Generation of Network Features."

 ### 4_createMLdataset_and_train.ipynb and 5_inference.ipynb
-This notebook corresponds with the Section "Model Training and Inference" and "\section{Experiments."
+This notebook corresponds with the Section "Model Training and Inference" and "Experiments."

 ## note
 The "make_submission_file.ipynb" notebook formats the output in the submission file format and includes titles.
 It is used for comparing prediction results, and the generated file is stored as "valid_submission_test.json" in the data folder.